 Diagnosis

-Do you have a diagnosis of diabetes mellitus type 1 or type 2?
-Is your ulcer located on your foot?
+Do you have a diagnosis of type 1 or type 2 diabetes?

 Time